-Structure of the current and proposed (delivery) project team including roles and responsibilities and a description of the outline sourcing strategy to meet future needs (governance structure).
+Structure of the current and proposed project team including roles and responsibilities and a description of the outline sourcing strategy to meet future needs (governance structure).

-Description of identification and engagement of stakeholders demonstrating management of issues, impacts and concerns, with clearly allocated roles into delivery.
+Description of identification and engagement of stakeholders demonstrating management of issues, impacts and concerns.

-Evidence risks are being identified, considered and actively managed within an appropriate commercial framework, consistent with the commercial offer.
+Evidence risks are being identified, considered and actively managed (live risk register or matrix).